the art of patience

 While toning isn't something I would necessarily do often, I do life the effect of coffee toned Masa— it combines the delicacy and durability of Masa with the warmth of Asuka.

 Believe it or not, mistakes don't necessarily go away with practice.
 We're all susceptible to a blunder every now and then, whether it's from working in a new space, experimenting with new materials, or just rushing it and tripping over your own feet.
-Mistakes happen, and that's okay!
-Sure it's nice to make perfect prints, but honestly, where's the fun in that?
+Mistakes happen, and that's okay.
 Celebrate whatever mistakes you make— they're signs of learning, after all.

 First things first, know your chemistry.
 This probably seems obvious, but humans can be forgetful creatures.
 Different fixers work differently (this is something I managed to forget).
 During my time at MSU, I used a standard paper fix for salt prints.
 That fix required two 4 minute baths.
 When I assisted at Photographer's Formulary, we used their TF-4 fix, which only requires two 2 minute baths (you can probably guess where this is going).
 I was working on this print to the left, and out of habit I left it in the TF-4 baths for 4 minutes each.
 This resulted in yellow staining (it's especially apparent in the cloud at the top of the print and in the salt ponds at the bottom of the print).